 There are a number of benefits to linking between blog posts on your site.
 This can include things such as lower bounce rates or increased user engagement.
 But for SEO purposes we are concerned with relevance.

-Put simply, if Google sees that you are linking to contextually relevant pages within your site, they are going to better understand your site’s relevancy to a particular topic as a whole.
+Put simply, if Google sees that you are internally linking to contextually relevant pages within your site, they are going to better understand your site’s relevancy to a particular topic as a whole.
 Effective interlinking can demonstrate the relevancy of a particular page to a topic.
 But that’s not all.
 It can also result in an overall increase in rankings across an entire topic (as your site is recognized as an authority).

 4. Poor External Linking